lunduniversity/introprog/web/encoding/char-encoding-windows.md

 1. Press `Win + R` and type `intl.cpl`, press enters
 2. Switch to **Administrative** tab
 3. Click the `Change system locale`
+4. Set "Current system locale:" to "Swedish (Sweden)"
 4. Enable the `Beta: Use Unicode UTF-8 for worldwide language support`
 5. Restart the computer

 ![Region Settings](intl.cpl.png "Region Settings")

-*It dosen't hurt to change the **Current system locale** to your actual language.
-It doesn't change the Windows display language but it can help set the other encoding defaults to UTF-8.*
+NOte: Setting **Current system locale** to "Swedish (Sweden)" doesn't change the Windows display language but it sets other encoding defaults to UTF-8 so that you don't need `//> using java-opt -Dfile.encoding=UTF-8` in the test script below.

 ### Solution 2